-Textbook: Combinatorial Mathematics (Preprint), by Douglas B. West
+Textbook: Introduction to Graph Theory, Second Edition, by Douglas B. West

 Homework: Homework is crucial to gain a full understanding of course material.
 Homework is assigned once every two weeks.
 In working on the homework problems, you may make use of the course textbook and discussions with fellow students and the instructor.
 Your written work must be entirely your own, which implies that you must fully understand everything written down on your paper under your own name.
 You may not obtain answers to homework exercises by using search engines, other textbooks, scholarly research articles, or other resources, because doing so would defeat the purpose of the homework.